mukesh0733/NVO_LAB8/README.md

 - Now it will create individual 1-VM for all indiviual virtual networks and one vm which will have all the virtual networks.
 ![image](https://user-images.githubusercontent.com/71536049/112732528-1f219a80-8f00-11eb-9205-346d49c30c83.png)

-- Creating the floating ip, attaching them to individual ips and then updated this floating ip information to the global network_data.
+- Creating the floating ip, attaching them to individual vms and then updated this floating ip information to the global network_data.
 ![image](https://user-images.githubusercontent.com/71536049/112732542-33fe2e00-8f00-11eb-89e8-ca4f91f39dee.png)

-- Here only the network details are getting changed while creating a new vm.
-All other variables are hard-coded to the dafault values such as flavour,image-name, key-name. it can be later modified depending upon the requirments.
+- Here only the virtual networks are getting changed while creating a new vm.
+All other variables are hard-coded to the dafault values such as flavour,image-name, key-name and etc. It can be modified depending upon the requirments.
 - Error handing at various steps.

 Objective:3:Create_sec_group: